 Food, Water, Sleep

-Taught by jen
+Taught by Jen Messier

-In the meantime, you can ask her anything at jen@brooklynbrainery.com.
+You can ask her anything at jen@brooklynbrainery.com.

 So our stomachs growl when we're hungry, our mouths feel dry when we're thirsty, we yawn when we're tired.
 But how the hell do these things actually happen, and what role does our brain play in directing the whole operation?